Analyze-With-Shweta/Analyze-With-Shweta/README.md

 - 🌱 **I’m currently learning ...**
 - *I am continuously learning new techniques and methodologies to improve my skills as a Business Analyst.*
 - 💞️ **I’m looking to collaborate on ...**
-- *I am open to collaborating on projects that involve business analysis, process optimization, and data-driven strategy development.
-If you have a project that could benefit from my expertise, feel free to reach out!*
+- *I am open to collaborating on projects and with organizations in a Business Analyst role that involves business analysis, recommending solutions, building solutions, process optimization, and data-driven strategy development.
+If you have a project or role that could benefit from my expertise, feel free to reach out!*
 - 📫 **How to reach me ...**
 - *Email:* shwetamangrule24@gmail.com
 - *LinkedIn:* [Shweta Mangrule](https://www.linkedin.com/in/smangrule/)